See Homer Run: Plot

 On Father's Day, Homer is unimpressed with Lisa's gift, a book she created with caricatures of herself and Homer as unicorns.
 Trying to make Lisa feel better, he hangs the book on the refrigerator, but it falls into the refrigerator's water dispenser and gets wet and ruined.
-Worse, Homer blames the magnet, which Lisa gave him for his birthday.
+When Homer blames the magnet for causing the book to get ruined, this only makes Lisa more upset as the magnet was a gift for his birthday, much to Homer's distraught.

 Lisa takes out her frustrations at school, leading her into trouble, and her parents are called to talk with Principal Skinner.
 The school psychiatrist Dr. J. Loren Pryor determines Lisa is going through a developmental condition spurned by Homer's antics and could wind up with a hatred for men for the rest of her life, which can only be resolved by Homer trying to make amends for everything.
-He dresses up as The Safety Salamander, a mascot meant to warn children about electrical power lines, but on the school bus, causes myriad dental injuries when he has Otto stop the bus promptly, and then a fireworks display during a school assembly causes a massive fire in the auditorium.
+He dresses up as The Safety Salamander, a mascot meant to warn children about electrical power lines, but, on the school bus, he causes myriad dental injuries when he has Otto stop the bus promptly.
+Later, he creates a fireworks display during a school assembly that causes a massive fire in the auditorium.

 Meanwhile, Bart—on a dare from the bullies, who plant the idea in his head that he is allowed to steal public property that has his name on it—steals a "Bart Boulevard" street sign.
 This leads to a fiery multi-vehicle pileup.
-Homer, still dressed in his Safety Salamander costume, runs to the rescue, extracting people who were trapped in their cars.
-Homer gets a rousing reception, and Mayor Joe Quimby is blamed for the bumbling response.
+Homer, still dressed in his Safety Salamander costume, runs to the rescue, extracting people who are trapped in their cars.
+Homer gets a rousing reception, and Mayor Quimby is blamed for the bumbling response.
 Springfield's residents criticize Quimby for his many other failures and demand a recall election.

-On Lisa's suggestion, Homer decides to run for mayor against candidates numbering in excess of 200, playing on his popularity as the Safety Salamander and building a huge lead in the polls.
+On Lisa's suggestion, Homer decides to run for mayor against candidates numbering more than 200, playing on his popularity as the Safety Salamander, and builds a huge lead in the polls.
 However, after Marge washes Homer's salamander costume after he vomits in it, it falls apart during a debate forum, and the crowd turns on him.
-None of the new candidates gain the 5% of master vote needed to oust Quimby.
-Nevertheless, Lisa confides in Homer that she is proud of him and glad he is her father.
+To make things worse, none of the new candidates gain 5% of the master vote needed to defeat Quimby, who maintains his job as Mayor.
+Despite the setbacks, Lisa confides in Homer that she is proud of him and is glad he is her father.
 They then dance in the deserted ballroom.